-The Korshak Collection features original artwork by 50 pioneering artists over and a century of published science fiction, horror, and fantasy.
+The Korshak Collection features artwork by pioneering artists from over and a century of published science fiction, horror, and fantasy.

 These adventure and fantasy illustrations appeared on the covers of timeless novels such as the Tarzan series by Edgar Rice Burroughs and classic pulp magazines from the 1930s through 1960s, such as Amazing Stories, Weird Tales, Fantastic Adventures, and Wonder Stories.
 Featuring artwork for hardcover and paperback books by Robert E. Howard, L. Ron Hubbard, and Robert Heinlein, among others.
 Including images of mischievous satyrs, ethereal mermaids, and spell-casting witches, from Don Quixote and Alice's Adventures in Wonderland to works by Edgar Allan Poe and H.G.
 Wells.

 James Avati (1912-2005) 1964 Oil on canvas board 21 x 17" Original cover illustration for paperback book Deathworld 2, written by Harry Harrison & published by Bantam Books, 1964.
 "Jason din Alt was marooned on a planet where every man had to kill every other man- or live a slave!"

 Aubrey Beardsley (British, 1872-1898) 1894 Pen and ink 5 x 3" Originally published in Le Morte d'Arthur by Thomas Malory, London: Dent, 1894, Book X, Chapter 19, "How Sir Lamorak Jousted with Sir Palomides, and Hurt Him Grievously”